Judge denies Donald Trump's request to dismiss columnist's defamation claims - ExBulletin

 Judge denies Donald Trump’s request to dismiss columnist’s defamation claims

-NEW YORK (AP) Former President Donald Trumps says absolute presidential immunity and the right to free speech protect him from libel charges against a New York columnist that were dismissed by a federal judge on Thursday.
+NEW YORK Former President Donald Trumps says absolute presidential immunity and the right to free speech protect him from charges of defaming a New York columnist that were dismissed by a federal judge on Thursday.

 Writer, E. Jean Carroll, can go on to argue that Trump owes her at least $10 million in damages for comments he made before and after she won a sex abuse verdict and $5 million libel against him last month, Judge Lewis A. Kaplan said in a written opinion.